muhammadui/startup-survival-kit/README.md

 # Startup Survival Kit

-The Startup Survival Kit is a handpicked selection of powerful yet affordable tools and platforms for building successful StartUps and side projects without breaking the bank.
+The 🚀 Startup Survival Kit is a handpicked selection of powerful yet affordable tools and platforms for building successful StartUps and side projects without breaking the Bank 🏦.
 It includes options for authentication, database, and email services, as well as other valuable resources such as marketing automation tools and customer support platforms.

 ## Authentication Platforms